Moulkator/BetterTerrainTool/README.md

 - **Undo / redo** works everywhere: strokes, fills, generation, layer edits, groups, clipping picks.
 Multi-deletes and group deletes are a single undo step.
 - **Map resize** (Map → Change Map Size): the terrain follows the map content, including cells added or removed on the left / top.
+- **Levels**: every level has its own terrain slots. **Clone Level** (New Level window) copies the source level's terrain too.
+On maps with several levels, **Clone terrain on:** (bottom of the panel) copies the current level's terrain onto another level (replacing that level's terrain, after confirmation).
+Layer presets carry textures, settings and gradients — not the paint.
 - **File size**: masks are stored as compact single-channel PNGs.
 The main lever remains the slot **Quality** — *High* is four times lighter than *Ultra*.
 - **Custom brushes**: grayscale PNG, white = paint.
 Big libraries are fine; thumbnails are built in the background.
 - If you see a "shader is outdated" warning after an update, copy the new `shaders/terrain_layer.shader` from the mod folder and restart.